April 6th, 2017

 - B (best) – List out all the things you know would make a huge difference but you’ve never done them, don’t know how to get started, and really push you.
 This could be Facebook Ads.
 This could be working with partners.
 Doing multiple webinars.
 Hiring a graphic designer or a copywriter to look over your sales page…it could mean a series of upgrades you’ve put off but what make a huge difference

 #5 Write out how you want to feel.

 Why do you really want to reach the projections you’ve set?

 It’s okay to get a little wild here.
 List out as many reasons as you can because as you get to the end of that list – the 25th reason starts to get really stinking goooood.
 This is part of an exercise another coach gave me and it’s great keeping me always working toward that dream.
 Give yourself something to hold onto!

 Get to work.
 If you're ready to set the right goals and projections for your launch, head over to the launch workbook.
 It's step 1 of 10 that will help you get moving toward your next launch.

-And as you’re working through the your launches – keep a journal of the actions you take, the results, the challenges, so after you close your doors and/or the launch finishes, you can see where you need to course correct.
+As you’re working through your launches – keep a journal of the actions you take, any results, big challenges you encounter.
+After you close your doors and/or the launch wraps up, you'll be able to go back and see where you need to course correct.

 You’ll get better as you continue to do this…as you continue to launch.
 Practice.
-Practice.
-Practice.
-Get used to talking about the numbers and what you’re going to do to reach those numbers…and WHY you want to reach them in the first place!
+Get used to talking about the numbers.
+What are you going to do to reach those numbers?
+What actions steps will you take?
+Why do you want to reach them in the first place?